The Sadness arrives on Shudder in May 2022.

 READ MORE: BRAIN FREEZE

-What makes Jabbaz’s homicidal maniacs so frightening is that they’re more human than monster.
-They love what they’re doing, and they’re ever-so-happy to slowly peel your skin off or castrate you with unconventional surgical tools.
+What makes Jabbaz’s homicidal maniacs so frightening is that they’re more human than monster; they love what they are doing and are ever-so-happy to slowly peel your skin off or castrate you with unconventional surgical tools.
 Here, The Sadness feels like a modern-day video nasty that could cause uproar and debate.
-In fact, I don’t think I’ve seen this level of blood flying onscreen since The Shining’s elevator scene.
+I don’t think I’ve seen this level of blood flying onscreen since The Shining’s elevator scene.
 The Sadness is a waterfall of gore, an avalanche of viscera, as skin is seared off by oil, knives plunge into arteries and stomachs are ripped apart like presents on Christmas morning.

 One could say it’s closer to The Madness than The Sadness.
 For example, Jabbaz ensures a train carriage scene has every inch of the set coated in crimson by its conclusion.
 Here, Jabbaz isn’t afraid to get hilariously creative with the violent scenarios he creates, and as a result, some may claim that he goes too far.
 But, in response, Jabbaz has informed us he could’ve gone much further, and I don’t doubt that for a second.

 READ MORE: ULTRASOUND

 However, The Sadness strikes just the right balance between its grindhouse insanity and its compelling story of two lovers attempting to find safety in a world gone mad.
 And while Jabbaz strays away from making any profound socio-political commentary, there does feel like a definitive ‘fuck you’ moment to a prominent Chinese leader, with a slight hint of ‘how did he get away with that?’
 Once you see it, you’ll know what I mean.